sindresorhus/got/documentation/7-retry.md

 The function used to calculate the delay before the next request is made.
 Returning `0` aborts the retry.

+Delays above `2_147_483_647` milliseconds (Node.js's timer limit), including `Infinity`, abort the retry instead of triggering an immediate retry.
+This also applies to delays computed from `Retry-After`.

 **Note:**
 > - By default, retry rules are enforced before `calculateDelay` runs (`enforceRetryRules: true`), so this function is only called when a retry is allowed.
 > - If you set `enforceRetryRules: false`, `calculateDelay` takes full control of retry behavior.
 In that mode, check `computedValue` and return `0` when it is `0` to preserve default retry safeguards.